Nebraska Medicaid School-Based Services

 Medicaid in Public Schools (MIPS)

-The services must be medically necessary, the student must be eligible for Medicaid, and special education and services must be included in their Individual Education Plan (IEP) or Individualized Family Service Plan (IFSP).
+Public schools may receive Medicaid funds for some health services provided to students at school.
+The services must be medically necessary, the student must be eligible for Medicaid and special education and services must be included in their IEP or IFSP.

 Read MoreShow Less